 The Descent to Hypothermic Death

-We can take a look at the aforementioned climber’s account to see what happens when exposed to extreme cold for a long time.
-A professional from the medical community was able to analyse what took place moments prior to his death.
+We can look at the climber above’s account to see what happens when exposed to extreme cold for a long time.
+A professional from the medical community was able to analyse what took place moments before his death.

 How Long Does it Usually Take?

-The progression towards death is largely variable and contingent on a number of things.
+The progression toward death is mainly variable and contingent on several things.
 For instance, hypothermic conditions are more severe in water.
 This means that people can die in just under an hour.

 Out of the water, it can last from hours to days and even weeks.

 From these various experiences, it seems that this feeling of calm and bliss is inherent to the various symptoms a person goes through with hypothermia.